The Learning Planet Academy

 Alumna

-The biggest lesson I learned at the Institute?
-To trust myself, to seize every opportunity to discuss, act and collaborate.
+The greatest lesson I learned at the Institute?
+To trust myself, and to seize every opportunity to discuss, take action and collaborate

 Raven Frias